makrohard/pansyncer/README.md

 ### rigctld handling

 By default, PanSyncer starts rigctld as a subprocess.
 It restarts on crashes and terminates at shutdown.
+If rigctld runs but the rig stops answering (e.g. its backend, like FLRig, was restarted), PanSyncer restarts its own rigctld after `restart_fail_limit` failed checks (default 3, 0 disables), so the chain recovers by itself.

 If you prefer to start rigctld manually, use the `--no-auto-rig` argument, or set it in the config file.